mgriebling/SwiftMath/README.md

 It is also possible to set different colors for different parts of the equation.
-Just access the `displayList` field and set the `textColor` on the underlying displays that you want to change the color of.
+Just access the `displayList` field and set the `textColor` of the underlying displays of which you want to change the color.

 ##### Custom Commands
 You can define your own commands that are not already predefined.
 This is